 Practitioners in the employee relations field provide advice and guidance to supervisors on how to address employee misconduct.
 In such instances, a complex host of requirements concerning misconduct govern matters such as progressive discipline and procedural due process, and these requirements must be considered in effecting disciplinary actions.
 Supervisors are encouraged to contact their district labor and employee relations specialist point of contact to obtain advice and assistance in how to address employee misconduct.
-(Link to POCs for DoDDS-Europe)
+(Link to POCs for DoDEA Europe)

 Management and the unions that represent Federal employees work together cooperatively to enhance effectiveness and efficiency, to cut down the number of employment-related disputes, and to improve working conditions.
-All of which contribute to the kind of performance and results that ensure the success of the DoDDS-Europe mission to provide exemplary educational programs that inspire and prepare all students for success in a global environment.
+All of which contribute to the kind of performance and results that ensure the success of our mission to provide exemplary educational programs that inspire and prepare all students for success in a global environment.

 There are various types of leave, or approved absence, from the workplace.